sjanzou/pecos/documentation/translation.rst

 Each entry in a translation dictionary is a key:value pair where 'key' is the common name of the data and 'value' is a list of original column names in the DataFrame.
-For example, {temp: [temp1,temp2]} means that columns named 'temp1' and 'temp2' in the DataFrame file are assigned to the common name 'temp' in Pecos.
+For example, {temp: [temp1,temp2]} means that columns named 'temp1' and 'temp2' in the DataFrame are assigned to the common name 'temp' in Pecos.
-In the :ref:`simple_example`, the following translation dictionary is used to rename column 'A' to 'Linear', 'B' to 'Random', and group columns 'C' and 'D' to 'Wave'.
+In the :ref:`simple_example`, the following translation dictionary is used to group columns 'C' and 'D' to 'Wave'.

 .. doctest::
     :hide: